Frequently Asked Questions

 You can use either, the system was designed to use reclaimed/recycled water.

-Depending on individual plant costs, with a fleet of 10 trucks the system will pay itself off in as little as 2.5 years.
+Depending on individual plant costs, with a fleet of 10 trucks the system will pay itself in under 2 years.

 Yes with its adjustable boom and tilt function and boom length it will accommodate all types of drums.

 Between the bottom of the hooper and the second blade, if this is not big enough alternatives include, either a small notch in the bottom of the hopper or a In Liner placed in the loading hopper, see photos on website.

 If you are using reclaim/recycled water a Y Line Strainer with a 30 to 50 stainless steel mesh is advisable.
 Place before header tank or in-between header tank and pump.

 DrumBlaster comes with a additional Fleet Management System (FMS) This records the time of all trucks using DrumBlaster, you could use this information to charge contractors.